teendevops/teendevops-web/README.md

 # Checking syntax
 1. Execute the script `syntax.sh`
 2. If there is no syntax error, it will return nothing.
 Otherwise, it will print the error.

+#Development Branch
+The development branch contains pre-alpah code with breaking changes.
+It may be updated frequently and without warning and is thus inherently unstable.
+Caution is advised...